brightsoftdev/MGBox/README.markdown

 [box2.topLines addObject:multiline];
 ```

-### Tell the MGSCrollView to Draw It All To Screen:
+### Tell the Scroll Container to Draw It All To Screen:

 ```objc
 [scroller drawBoxesWithSpeed:0.6];